 Here are some smart tips and helpful info on keeping your peepers in tip-top condition.

-Get Your Eyes Examined See Into Your Future Preserve Your Good Vision After Age 40 Talking to Your Eye Specialist Learn More: See All Eye & Vision Articles
+Get Your Eyes Examined The Gross Truth Pools and Your Eyes Preserve Your Good Vision After Age 40 Talking to Your Eye Specialist Learn More: See All Eye & Vision Articles

 Eye and Vision Health VideosSee more eye and vision health videos

 All people are at risk for eye damage from being exposed to the sun, but children and teens are the most at risk.

 Take our eye "exam" to find out how much you know -- and to learn more -- about taking good care of your peepers.